 Home automation is no longer a sci-fi fantasy of the future – it’s here now, and the good news is it’s practical, easy to use and a bit smarter than you might expect.

-Creating a fully digital home with smartphone-controlled lights and voice activated thermostats can seem quite overwhelming, especially to those who are less tech-savvy than others.
+Whether you're looking for home office ideas or creating a fully digital home with smartphone-controlled lights and voice activated thermostats, it can seem quite overwhelming, especially to those who are less tech-savvy than others.

 The first thing you need to make sure is that you have a strong wireless connection, so whatever smart home devices you use aren’t affected by patchy Wi-Fi spots.
 And with more and more of us working from home, a responsive broadband is a must for all those Zoom calls.

 This might mean investing in a Wi-Fi booster or extender, which can expand the range of your wireless network.
 However, if the internet connection entering your home is already slow, or if the booster is too far from the router, they may be disappointingly ineffective.
 So, contact your provider to see what they can do – or suggest – to help you before spending any money.

 This is the perfect place to begin as the smart speakers can allow you to control other smart devices with simple voice commands.
 There are several popular smart speakers available on the market with each having their own benefits.

 Each speaker listens to your instructions on command and can be set up to operate many features around the home from lighting and thermostats to security cameras.
 Not only are the devices useful within our four walls but are also helpful for organising personal and family schedules.
 The speakers can create, edit and remind you of events on your calendar, monitor your work commute and audibly run through recipes with you step by step.

 See our pick of the best Alexa speakers – tried and tested for performance.

 3. Set the scene with a smart lighting system